srikarthickeyanganapathy/simplewebserver/README.md

 # Developing a Simple Webserver

 ## AIM
-To develop a Django application to store and retrieve data from a database using Object Relational Mapping(ORM).
+To develop a simple webserver to serve html pages.

 ## DESIGN STEPS